gpuweb/WSL/Spec/source/index.rst

 To check that a function call is well-typed:

 #.
-Check that each argument is well-typed
+Check that each argument is well-typed (at the same uniformity as the control-flow around the call)
 #.
 Make a set of all the functions in the global environment that share the same name and number of parameters
 #.
 For each function in that set:

     #.
-Check that each argument can be given a type that match the type of the parameter
+Check that each argument can be given a type that match the type of the parameter (ignoring uniformity)
     #.
 Otherwise, remove the function from the set

 #.
 Check that the set now contains a single function
+#.
+Make a new environment from the global environment that maps each parameter to a left-value type of the corresponding type, in the ``thread`` address space, with uniformity that is the lower
+   of the uniformity of the control-flow around the call, and the uniformity of the argument.
+#.
+Check that the function body is well-typed as a block in this environment and control-flow of the same uniformity as that around the call.
 #.
 Then the function call is well-typed, and its type is the return type of that function

 .. note::